Anger is an essential emotion, but when it can’t be managed and controlled, it becomes a problem.

 If you believe your anger is out of control or if it’s negatively affecting your life or relationships, consider seeking help from a mental health professional.

-A mental health professional can help determine if you have an underlying mental health condition that’s causing your anger issues and requires treatment.
+A mental health professional can help determine if you have an underlying mental health condition that may be causing your anger issues.
+They can also help treat it to reduce your anger.

 Anger management can also include one or more of the following:

-Anger is a normal emotion, but if your anger seems out of control or is impacting your relationships, you may have anger issues.
+Anger is an essential emotion, but if your anger seems out of control or is affecting your relationships, you may have anger issues.

 A mental health professional can help you work through your anger and identify any underlying mental health conditions that may be a contributing factor.
-With anger management and other treatments, you can get your anger under control.
+With anger management and other treatments, you can learn skills to help manage your anger.